-Chop up a bunch of fresh vegetables—lettuce, peppers, corn, tomatoes, cucumbers, broccoli.
-Then, use them to assemble a week's worth of jar salads.
-Use the same combination each day, or vary things to keep your lunches interesting throughout the week.
+Chop up a bunch of fresh vegetables, like lettuce, peppers, corn, tomatoes, cucumbers, and broccoli.
+Then use them to assemble a week's worth of jar salads.
+Use the same combination each day or vary things to keep your lunches interesting throughout the week.
 Add cheese, nuts, hard-boiled eggs, beans, and meats to make your salads more filling.
 This is a great way to use up all those leftovers in your fridge, so get creative with what you have on hand.

 Savings Tip: Keep your produce costs down by using vegetables that are in season.

 This is another dish that you can prep at the start of the week, for easy grab-and-go lunches.
 Experiment with a variation of the classic mayonnaise-based pasta salad—BLT, Jalapeno popper, Mexican street corn—or take a lighter approach with pesto, taco or Asian pasta salad.
 Since these use herbs, sauces, or a small amount of olive oil in place of the mayo, they're lower in fat but still just as satisfying.

 Divide your pasta salad into lunch-size portions, so it's ready to eat when you are.